epfl-ada/ada-2020-project-milestone-p3-p3_adatada/README.md

 -  The **“fb post”** dataset from Kaggle.
 This dataset lists posts on Facebook including the **date of publication, user ID**, the number of reactions and shares, and some other information. https://www.kaggle.com/baoquoc/fb-post

 -  **“Reddit comments from Jan 1 to Jul 1, 2019”** dataset from Kaggle.
 This is a large Reddit dataset containing more than **7.6 million comments**.
-This dataset stores for each comment more than thirty different information including the **date of publication**, a lot of information about the **author**, the score, the subreddit and more. https://www.kaggle.com/adrienchaussabel/reddit-comments-from-jan-1-to-jul-1-2019
+This dataset stores for each comment more than thirty different informations including the **date of publication**, a lot of information about the **author**, the score, the subreddit and more. https://www.kaggle.com/adrienchaussabel/reddit-comments-from-jan-1-to-jul-1-2019

 -  “Stack Overflow Data” dataset from Kaggle.
 This is a **BigQuery dataset** that contains Stack Overflow content including posts, votes, tags, and badges. https://www.kaggle.com/stackoverflow/stackoverflow?select=comments